Aaron Mooy: Brighton & Hove Albion

-On 8 August 2019, Mooy joined Brighton & Hove Albion on a one-year loan from Huddersfield Town, joining alongside international teammate Mathew Ryan.
+On 8 August 2019, Mooy joined Brighton & Hove Albion on a one-year loan, joining alongside international teammate Mathew Ryan.
 He made his debut for the club as a substitute on 17 August, in a 1–1 home draw against West Ham United in the Premier League.
-On 19 October, Mooy was sent off for the first time in his club career after receiving two bookings in the 30th and 35th minute (for fouling Jack Grealish) in Brighton's eventual 2–1 loss to Aston Villa.
-On 9 December, Mooy assisted the winning goal, a cross to Neal Maupay, to win the game 2–1 against Arsenal at Emirates Stadium.
+On 19 October, Mooy was sent off for the first time in his club career after receiving two bookings in the 30th and 35th minute (for fouling Jack Grealish) in Brighton's 2–1 loss to Aston Villa.
+On 9 December, Mooy assisted the winning goal, a cross to Neal Maupay, to win 2–1 against Arsenal at Emirates Stadium.
 In the same month, on 28 December, Mooy scored his first goal for The Albion in a 2–0 victory over Bournemouth.
 His goal was nominated in Premier League Goal of the Month.
 On 24 January 2020, Brighton announced the permanent signing of Mooy, on a three-and-a-half-year contract, in a deal reported to be worth £5 million.
-He finished his first season for the south-coast team, making 32 appearances.
+He finished his first season for the south-coast team having made 32 appearances.

 Shanghai Port

-On 28 August 2020, it was announced that Mooy had signed for Chinese Super League team Shanghai SIPG (now known as Shanghai Port) after activating a £4 million release clause.
+Mooy signed for Chinese Super League team Shanghai SIPG (now known as Shanghai Port) in August 2020 after they activated a £4 million release clause.
 Brighton head coach Graham Potter said upon his departure "I have really enjoyed working with him, and on behalf of everyone at the club I would like to thank him for his contribution and wish him well for the future".

-On 15 September 2020, Mooy scored the winning goal on his debut, after coming on in the second half in a 2–1 win against Wuhan.
-He would lead his side to second in the AFC Champions League group stage, before getting knocked out in the Round of 16 after a 2–0 loss to Vissel Kobe.
-The next season, Mooy missed out on the 2021 AFC Champions League after Shanghai Port withdrawn due to lockdown rules in China.
+On 15 September 2020, Mooy scored the winning goal on his debut as a substitute in the second half in a 2–1 win against Wuhan.
+His side finished second in the AFC Champions League group stage, before they were knocked out in the Round of 16 after a 2–0 loss to Vissel Kobe.
+The next season, Mooy missed out on the 2021 AFC Champions League after Shanghai Port withdrew due to lockdown rules in China.
 As the lockdowns extended, Mooy refused to return to China for pre-season despite multiple request from Shanghai, in fear of being caught in the pandemic.
-Shanghai soon negotiated an early release to Mooy in July 2022.
-His last competitive appearance for the club was on 9 January, after making 13 appearances and 5 goals during the campaign.
+Shanghai released Mooy in July 2022.
+His last competitive appearance for the club was on 9 January, after making 13 appearances and scoring 5 goals during the campaign.
 In order to keep fit, Mooy returned to Glasgow, where his family were based, to train with a fitness coach who flew from Australia's training camp in Dubai.